Linuxfabrik/monitoring-plugins/check-plugins/acmesh-status/README.md

 www.example.com_ecc  !
 68d       ! in 1M 1W ! -    !
 [OK]
 ```

 Three domains whose DNS records were removed without taking them out of the renewal list, and two whose installed copy has gone missing.
-The table names the certificates, the recommendations carry the commands, and each command stands for every certificate it applies to, with `$DOMAIN` in place of the name:
+The table names the certificates and the commands below it carry the fix, each standing for every certificate it applies to with `$DOMAIN` in place of the name.
+Running the renewal by hand is what tells the two repairs apart, so it is listed on its own above them rather than as a third option:

 ```bash
 ./acmesh-status --path=/etc/acme.sh --grace-renewal=8D